-This alignment can only be achieved, however, when MA is approached with a thoughtful strategy.
+Managing individual behavior is only one step.
+Alignment can only be achieved when efforts are coordinated and MA is approached with a thoughtful strategy.
 The work is too complex otherwise.

 So, any definition of medical affairs success needs to be rooted in strategic outcomes.
 Bain partners Loïc Plantevin, Christoph Schlegel and Maria Gordian offer a useful starting point in identifying some of these strategic outcomes: